 This kind of a home sewing business is probably the easiest one which is why we’re starting with it.
 But that doesn’t mean it’s as easy as you’d think.

 Blogging is a great way to spread your thoughts and ideas but also your stances on certain topics and situations to a broad spectrum of readers online.
-But in order to do so, you need an audience.
-If you blog but no one actually reads those articles then you’ve achieved nothing actually.
+But to do so, you need an audience.
+If you blog but no one reads those articles then you’ve achieved nothing.

 So, you need to know how to attract and entertain your readers while making them want to hear more from you.
 Let’s not forget that you absolutely must be up to date and quite knowledgeable about the topic you’ll be covering.